Lock-free Asynchronously Distributed Linked Lists: Related Work

 The aforementioned literature are all implementations on a single machine.
 Although there exist lock-based implementations of a distributed B-Tree in the literature \cite{minuet}, with regard to nonblocking distributed implementations on multiple machines, the literature is rare.
 The most related work is due to Abe and Yoshiday \cite{Distributeddoublylinkedlist} where a doubly linked distributed list is constructed.
 The presented strategy uses conflict detection and sequence numbers (with some assumptions) to break symmetries.
 It guarantees atomic insert and delete operations and non-blocking lookup operations, but the implementation is only obstruction-free.
+There also exists distributed data structures that unlike DiLi, are built for specialized hardware / operating systems.
+Alam et al. \cite{RangedQueryDistributedSkipList} developed a distributed skip list for systems that support FG-MPI\cite{FGMPI}.The skip list here is built for ranged queries, performs only one operation at a time, and has loose consistency guarantees for performance trade-offs using skip list shortcuts.
+Cell\cite{CellBTree} is a lock-based distributed B Tree that requires RDMA networks for communication.

 To the best of our knowledge, DiLi is the first asynchronously distributable \distributedlockfree implementation of a linked list, and we believe it is an important step towards constructing other distributed, lock-free, linked data structures (trees, graphs, etc.).